nunomourinho/urungiAuto/README.md

 # urungiAuto
-The script installs urungi automaticaly
+The script installs urungi automaticaly in debian 10